nana-khay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Display Content
 A script to display the content of a file

-# Display content of files
+# Display Content Of Files
 A script to display content of two files

+# Display Lastlines
+A script to display the last 10 lines of a file (4-lastlines)